Casimir Stabilization of Fluctuating Electronic Nematic Order: Introduction

 Our choice to focus on quantum Hall stripes is particularly motivated by recent experiments wherein the low-temperature electronic transport of a quantum Hall system interacting with the vacuum field of a metamaterial cavity (a terahertz slot antenna resonator) was investigated\cite{graziotto_cavity_2025}.
 At high half-integer fillings of the quantum Hall system, a giant anisotropy of the resistance---reaching a $50$ fold discrepancy between the longitudinal resistivities---was observed when the sample temperature was lowered below $\sim 200 {\text{ mK}}$.
 Remarkably, this effect is induced by the cavity as transport is isotropic outside of the resonator.
 The results of these experiments were attributed---by several authors of this manuscript---to arise from the cavity aligning pre-existing orientationally fluctuating quantum Hall stripes into long-range order, leading to dramatically anisotropic longitudinal transport.
 Despite the explanatory power of such an interpretation, a precise quantitative understanding of how the cavity preferentially favors the alignment of the stripes is still an open question.
 Notably, the qualitative aspects of the effect are experimentally robust to differences in density, filling factor, and design of metamaterial cavity, implying that the orientational aligning mechanism at play is non-resonant.
 This suggests that a departure from the quantum optics inspired single-cavity mode approach \cite{Lu} is necessary, to be replaced by approaches commonly used to treat cavity-mediated dispersion forces in nanophotonics\cite{BuhmannWelsch2007PQE,pantazopoulos2024electrostatic,sanchez2024general}.

-Inspired by the experiments which demonstrated the vacuum control of quantum Hall stripes through cavity means\cite{graziotto_cavity_2025}, in this work we consider a birefringent plate, \ce{BaTiO3}, placed in close proximity to a quantum Hall system.
-Working within the quantum Hall stripe regime, we demonstrate the influence of the Casimir effect on macroscopic stripe stabilization.
-Our proposed physical setting allows us to examine the feasibility of Casimir control within an analytically tractable setting that is amenable to experiments.
+Inspired by the experiments which demonstrated the vacuum control of quantum Hall stripes through \textit{cavity} means\cite{graziotto_cavity_2025}, in this work we consider a birefringent plate, \ce{BaTiO3}, placed in close proximity to a quantum Hall system.
+Even though such a plate does not form a separate cavity on its own, hosting discrete modes, it can influence the electron system through the Casimir control mechanism.
+Working within the quantum Hall stripe regime, we demonstrate how this leads to macroscopic stripe stabilization.
+Note that in this scenario, a cavity is rather formed \textit{between} the electron system and birefringent plate, elevating the quantum system studied to an essential component of the setup geometry.
+Our proposed physical setting allows us to examine the feasibility of Casimir control within an analytically tractable setting that is additionally amenable to experiments.
 We first show how the Casimir contribution to the free energy of our system depends on stripe order orientation, showing that in certain regimes it can far exceed the energies required to align stripes.
 We then examine the dependence of this contribution on various experimentally relevant parameters, showing that the distance between the birefringent plate and the quantum Hall system is the most salient aspect for control.
 Our feasibility study evinces that a fully non-resonant Casimir control may enable formation of macroscopic electron nematic order, within a formalism that accounts for the contributions from the full electromagnetic continuum.